Reports: Roadmap Progress Report 2023

 Deliver a white paper on opportunities in telemedicine for improving access to veterinarians in high-income and low- and middle-income nations

-Progress: HealthforAnimals published new data on the use of telemedicine during the pandemic in 2020 and expects to further research this topic in the coming years.
+Progress: In 2020, HealthforAnimals published new data on the use of telemedicine during the pandemic and, in 2022, released a ‘Global State of Pet Care’ website that outlined current state of telemedicine and hurdles to increased adoption.

 Our commitments to